radiantearth/stac-api-spec/fragments/filter/README.md

 This extension adds three GET query parameters or POST JSON fields to an Item Search request:

-- filter-lang:`cql2-text` or `cql2-json`.
-If undefined, defaults to `cql2-text` for a GET request and `cql2-json` for a POST request.
+- filter-lang:`cql-text` or `cql-json`.
+If undefined, defaults to `cql-text` for a GET request and `cql-json` for a POST request.
 - filter-crs: recommended to not be passed, but server must only accept `http://www.opengis.net/def/crs/OGC/1.3/CRS84` as a valid value, may reject any others
 - filter: CQL filter expression

 API implementations advertise which `filter-lang` values are supported via conformance classes in the Landing Page.
 At least one must be implemented, but it is recommended to implement both.
-If both are advertised as conformance classes, the server should process either for a GET request, but may only process cql2-json for a POST request.
-If POST of cql2-text is not supported, the server must return a 400 error if `filter-lang=cql2-text`.
+If both are advertised as conformance classes, the server should process either for a GET request, but may only process cql-json for a POST request.
+If POST of cql-text is not supported, the server must return a 400 error if `filter-lang=cql-text`.

 ## Interaction with Endpoints